 Bar and Ball Healthy Snacks

 You can buy a million different bars these days, but I still prefer to make my own.
-It’s more cost-effective, and I know that I’m snacking on whole foods like oats, nuts, and seeds.
-Plus, these healthy snack recipes are easy to keep on hand – store them in the fridge for up to a week or in the freezer for up to 2 months!
+It’s more cost-effective, and I know exactly what I’m snacking on: whole foods like oats, nuts, and seeds and not any additives or preservatives.
+Plus, these healthy snacks are easy to keep on hand – store them in the fridge for up to a week or in the freezer for up to 2 months!

 Homemade Granola Bars